 If You Must Use a Dryer

 Use the lowest heat setting or the air-dry tumble cycle.
 High heat is the single biggest enemy of sock longevity.
-It melts synthetic fibers, shrinks natural materials, and destroys the elastic that keeps socks in place on your calf.
+According to Cotton Incorporated's shrinkage research, heat causes cotton fibers to swell and contract unpredictably, while it melts synthetic fibers and destroys the elastic that keeps socks in place on your calf.
 This is especially important for socks with TrueStay™ technology—proper drying preserves the grip system that keeps your socks up all day.
 Remove socks promptly when the cycle ends to prevent wrinkle setting.

 Never Wring Socks